Representation is important. Here’s why.

 Roti will be screened as part of S-Express Indonesia.

 Read Danech San here.

 From body image to purchasing sanitary pads, Kiki Febriyanti covers them in her films and continues to look into womanhood.
 It is once said that we choose to write about and create things we truly care about, and these creations will find their way into the future through documentation and archival.
-This seems to be true for Kiki as her works all have a specific messaging and seek to share her own opinions about issues that are important for the world today.
+This seems to be true for Kiki, as her works all have a specific messaging and reflect her opinions about issues that are important for the world today.

 She shares with B-Side her motivations for making film and how she got into this career of creation.

 Your films seem to have a strong slant towards gender and women.
 Share with us what draws you to tell these stories.

 Back then, I didn’t even know what gender and feminism were.
 All things flow because I am a woman.
 I feel and experience something difficult on a daily basis because of my gender.
 I also saw other people in the same situation.
 These became my inspiration, something that is close to me.
 My films and characters always have deep connections with myself.
 As a filmmaker, I feel it is important to speak up and share my thoughts through film and art in the hope that change would come in the future.